stanciuoctavian/k8s-ovn-ovs/openstack-scripts/README.md

 ## How to

-The main script is create-cluster.sh and it supports the following parameters
+The main script is create-cluster.sh and it supports the following parameters:

 ```bash
 --config  # config file to be used